valeriogiocondi/goRunner/README.md

 ## Introduction

-This is a task runner written in [Golang](https://golang.org/).
+This is a task runner developed in [Golang](https://golang.org/).
-You don't need to know write in Golang to use goRunner.
+You don't need to know Golang to use goRunner.

 You can use goRunner alongside your project, no matter what program language you use, you just have to set config.json properly.